Korosten: Interwar period

 In 1926, Korosten received city status.
 In October 1926, with the permission of the authorities and under the supervision of the OGPU, a conference of the rabbis of the Volyn province was held in Korosten, which actually had an all-Ukrainian, and partly all-Union character; which adopted a decree on counteracting atheistic propaganda.

+The city suffered from the man-made famine Holodomor of 1932-1933.
+In 2008, the National Museum of the Holodomor Genocide published the National Book of Memory of the Victims of the Holodomor of 1932–1933 in Ukraine.
+Zhytomyr region.
+The book has 1116 pages and consists of three sections.
+According to historical records, more than 2288 people died during Holodomor in 1932–1933.

 In 1936, the city had a population 28,000, a porcelain factory, a metalworking factory "Oktyabrskaya Kuznitsa", car repair shops and a municipal power plant with a capacity of 20 kW operated here.